A Short Musical History of Jazz Violin

 Jack Dorsey, drums

 an internationally known jazz violinist, violin teacher, educator, and publisher of music education materials.
 He has a Master's in Music Education from The University of Victoria, Canada.
-He has written a number of books focussing on music for kids, including "In My Grandmother's Garden," which won a Gradiva Award.
-He currently shares his time between Vancouver, British Columbia, and the San Francisco Bay area, where he teaches violin and general music in public elementary schools.
+He is currently working on a book about the history of jazz violin.

-He has performed with John Lee Hooker, David Grisman, Turtle Island String Quartet 'cellist, Mark Sommeres, and he currently performs with the Hot Club of Marin, Django Obscura, The Sons of Emperor Norton, Sugar Moon, The Mark Holzinger Band, and his own Kit Eakle Quartet.
-He currently hosts a Jazz Violin concert series in the S.F.
-Bay area, "Point Richmond Jazz."
+He has shared a stage with John Lee Hooker, David Grisman, Turtle Island String Quartet, Jason Anick, Mads Tolling, Lynton Garner (Errol's brother!), and performed as a member of the Hot Club of Marin, Django Obscura, The Sons of Emperor Norton, Sugar Moon, The Mark Holzinger Band, his own Kit Eakle Quartet, and his brother, noted David Grisman flute player, Matt Eakle.
+He currently hosts a Jazz Violin concert series in S.F.'s East Bay area, "Point Richmond Jazz."

 a graduate in classical piano at the University of Wisconsin and has studied privately with Julian White and Dorothy Taubman.
 He has given recitals at Amherst College, Mills College, Sonoma State University and with the Tassajara Symphony.